 The Student Experience

-- Experienced advisers can help plan your academic program and answer questions about the various aspects of applying to dental school.
+- Experienced advisers will help plan your academic path and answer questions about the various aspects of building a competitive application to dental schools.

-- Coursework is helpful in preparing for the Dental Admission Test (DAT), which students typically take after the junior or senior year.
+- Required pre-dental coursework includes four to five biology courses, four to five chemistry courses, and two physics courses.
+These are also helpful in preparing for the Dental Admission Test (DAT), which students typically take after the junior or senior year, so beginning science and math coursework early is essential to success.

 - Past participants have attended dental school at institutions including the University of North Carolina at Chapel Hill, East Carolina University, Howard University, New York University, Medical College of Virginia, University of Maryland, and University of Kentucky.

-Students interested in the pre-dentistry interest track will be assigned a pre-dental adviser (a member of the UNCG Health Careers Advisory Committee) during the freshman year.
-For a competitive application, students should demonstrate experience shadowing dentists, volunteering or working in a dental or service setting, and extracurricular activities that show a history of service.
+Students interested in the pre-dentistry interest track will be assigned a pre-dental adviser (a member of the UNCG Health Careers Advisory Committee) as their secondary adviser.
+For a competitive application, students must accrue experience shadowing dentists, volunteering or working in a dental or service setting, and extracurricular activities that show a history of service and leadership.
 Dental schools also require students to have hobbies or jobs which require hand-eye coordination and fine motor skills, as those are essential in the field of dentistry.
+Playing a musical instrument, drawing or clay modeling, small engine repair, jewelry making, knitting, and cupcake decorating are just small sample of the activities students have used to gain these important skills before applying to dental schools.